blockprotocol/blockprotocol/libs/wordpress-plugin/plugin/trunk/readme.txt

 **5.** If you want to add your own block to the plugin, visit https://blockprotocol.org/docs/developing-blocks

-Note that you must be using at least MySQL 5.7.8.
+Note that you must be using at least MySQL 5.7.8 or MariaDB 10.2.7.
 To check please navigate to `Admin -> Tools -> Site Health -> Info -> Database`.
-MySQL 5.6 and 5.7 respectively reach(ed) end of life in February 2021 and October 2023.
+**MySQL 5.6** and **5.7** reach(ed) end of life in February 2021 and October 2023; and **MariaDB 10.2** and **10.3** in May 2022 and May 2023, respectively.
-You should upgrade to MySQL 8 now to continue to receive security updates, as well as to get the best Block Protocol experience within WordPress.
+You should upgrade to MySQL 8 (or MariaDB 10.11) now to continue to receive security updates, as well as to get the best Block Protocol experience within WordPress.

 When you install or use the _Block Protocol for WordPress_ plugin, we don’t send any data to any third-party analytics services.
 However, we do collect the domain name of the website that the plugin has been activated on, and limited aggregate information